 Submitting your international transcripts

-When applying to a UCLA graduate program, each international applicant is required to submit to that program official records from all academic institutions she or he attended.
+When applying to a UCLA graduate program, international applicants should upload unofficial transcripts from all academic institutions she or he attended into the Application for Graduate Admission.

 If your academic record cannot be replaced, obtain a properly certified copy.
 Keep the original for yourself!
 Never send a document to UCLA that cannot be replaced; submitted records become the property of the University, and we cannot return them to you.